Ask a gardener of any skill level what the hardest part of having a garden is and they will all tell you the same thing – getting rid of weeds.

 Boiling hot water

 Prepare a large pot or kettle of water by boiling it on a stove burner or outside burner.
 You should determine how much water you’ll need based on the size of the weeded area.
-Utilizing oven mitts, carefully transfer the boiling water to the weeded area once the water is steaming hot.
+Utilising oven mitts, carefully transfer the boiling water to the weeded area once the water is steaming hot.

 Pour boiling water gradually onto the weeds on your lawn, driveway cracks, or garden paths, avoiding other desirable plants.
 If necessary, repeat the steps above.